How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 As one of only two mosques open to non-Muslims in the city, taking a tour of the Jumeirah Mosque is one of the most fascinating things to do in Dubai in 4 days.

+Although it was constructed in the 1970s, the style commemorates traditional mosque architecture.
 Built in a Fatimid style that originates from Syria/Egypt, the mosque is one of the most attractive places of worship in the whole city.

 If you don’t want to take the tour you can still visit the mosque and appreciate the exteriors.
 The closest metro stop is Al Jafiliya.
 From there you can take a short taxi ride to the mosque or hop on the C10 bus.